 A: The difference is that beef broth does not contain any meat products while beef base contains beef fat and extract.

 A. Place the chicken or beef base into another freezer bag and keep it in the freezer.
 It may be used right out of the freezer and doesn't hurt to thaw and refreeze.
+Keeping it in the refrigerator also keeps it from getting hard.

 A: Sorbitol, Dextrose, and Aspartame (Nutra-Sweet)